LambdaSharp/LambdaSharp.DynamoDB/ReadMe.md

 Reducing the amount of data returned does not reduce the DynamoDB read consumption, but it does reduce the bandwidth required to retrieve the wanted data.

 The `DynamoTable` instance analyzes the lambda expressions passed into the `Get()` method and determines from them the DynamoDB attributes to request.
-The lambda expression is typed using the generic parameter from `DynamoPrimaryKey<TRecord>`.
+The lambda expression is typed using the generic parameter from `DynamoPrimaryKey<TItem>`.
 The lambda expression can use `.` and index `[]` operations to specify inner attributes of maps and lists as well.
 This approach makes it both easy and safe to specify the wanted attributes.

 A `NotSupportedException` is thrown when the lambda expression is not valid for specifying a DynamoDB attribute.